-Mobile Home Roof Repair: Materials, Performance, and Cost for Replacement Solutions
+Mobile Home Roofing Options: Materials, Performance, and Cost for Repair and Replacement

-The aim of this blog post is to provide options for different roof systems for different kinds of homes.
+We will cover some of the different roofing options for different roof systems across the various types of manufactured homes.
 The major distinction will be between mobile and manufactured homes, those built prior to June 1976 and after, respectively.

 There is a very simple reason for this distinction.